corylanou/go_intro/README.md

 Lesson 1 - Installing Go
 -----------

-Lesson 2 - Setting up a go proejct and the environment
+Lesson 2 - Setting up a go project and the environment
 -------------------

 Lesson 3 - A simple CLI program